Ryan Fernandez

 Ryan Austin Fernandez (born June 11, 1998) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
 He made his MLB debut in 2024.

 Career

+Amateur career

 Fernandez attended Braulio Alonso High School in Tampa, Florida, and played college baseball at Hillsborough Community College.

 Boston Red Sox

 The Boston Red Sox selected Fernandez in the 23rd round, with the 700th overall pick, in the 2018 Major League Baseball draft.
-Fernandez spent five minor-league seasons in the Red Sox organization, reaching Double-A in 2022 and Triple-A in 2023.
-In 26 Triple-A games with the Worcester Red Sox, all in relief, Fernandez posted a 3–3 record with a 6.16 ERA while striking out 35 batters in 30 2/3 innings.
+He made his professional debut with the rookie-level Gulf Coast League Red Sox.
+Fernandez spent the 2019 season with the Low-A Lowell Spinners, registering a 4–1 record and 2.49 ERA with 38 strikeouts and four saves over 17 appearances.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.